janduymonroe/janduymonroe/README.md

 ## I am a Software Engineering and Data Base Student

-### My focus is to solve business problems through Data Engineering and Software Development.
+### My focus is to solve business problems through Software Development.
 ### Technology is my passion and it goes hand to hand with my desire to learn.

 ![janduy github status](https://github-readme-stats.vercel.app/api?username=janduymonroe)